paulinejdavis/CV/README.md

 Creating and developing software was never something that I thought would be in my wheel house.
 However, with lots of hard work I'm inspired to create software that is functional and helps people daily.
 I am in awe of the posibilities of software engineering to change the everyday and make the impossible possible, This is one of the reasons that I push myself to learn more programming everyday.

 I enjoy developing and this is the main reason I am pursuing this career path because I am a committed life long learner.
-This challenge of self study, courses and attending conferences and tech events and meetups is exciting to me
+This challenge of self study, courses and attending conferences and tech events and meetups is exciting to me and now my new normal.

 ## :grinning:Tech Skills